Skip to code content (skip section selection)

 (B) Require that all other required Federal and State approvals and permits be obtained.

-(D) Ensure that the proposed development does not adversely affect the carrying capacity of areas where area flood elevations have been determined but a floodway has not been designated.
+(D) Ensure that the proposed development does not adversely affect the carrying capacity of areas where base flood elevations have been determined but a floodway has not been designated.
 This means that the cumulative effect of the proposed development when combined with all other existing and anticipated development will not increase the water surface elevation of the base flood more than one foot at any point within the County.

 (E) Ensure that all Letters of Map Revision (LOMRs) for flood control projects are approved prior to the issuance of building permits.
 Building permits must not be issued based on Conditional Letters of Map Revision (CLOMRs).
 Approved CLOMRs allow construction of the proposed flood control project and land preparation as specified in the "start of construction" definition.